lucaros1190/EntoSim/docs/docker_tutorial.md

 ### Download and install Docker
 Download [Docker](https://www.docker.com/get-docker) and
 follow the official [installation instructions](https://docs.docker.com/install/).
+If Docker is alreayd installed in your system, make sure you have the right permission to run Docker.
+If not, contact your SysAdmin.
+To verify that try to run the hello-world image:

+			$ docker run hello-world

 ### Download EntoSim image from docker hub